Getting digestive waste out of your body is just as important as the good stuff you put in!

 Even if you’re a fast metabolizer of caffeine, you might be a slow metabolizer of catecholamines (adrenaline & noradrenaline) – and the chronic surges of adrenaline and noradrenaline can also lead to fatigue.

 The specific set of genes is known as COMT for those who have had a genetic analysis performed – the more SNPs you have in COMT, the more sensitive you are to spikes in stress hormones.
 Most of the time, those with COMT actually have good focus and energy.
-These are people who can study and read for long periods of time.
-The problem is that they often hit the wall hard and are vulnerable to burnout if they do not allow periods of recovery.
+These are people who can study and read for long periods.
+The problem is that they often hit a hard wall and are vulnerable to burnout if they do not allow periods of recovery.

 High doses of magnesium, vagal strengthening exercises, and general recovery & stress management are the best ways of dealing with COMT SNPs.

-Even the most stubborn coffee drinkers who can have a cup of coffee at 11 pm and still fall asleep fine will report better sleep if they just kept their intake to the morning.
-If they still are stubborn that the caffeine is okay – sleep monitoring devices would show that they’re not getting as high quality of sleep as they could (as measured by movement and length of time spent in deeper sleep cycles).
+Even the most stubborn coffee drinkers who can have a cup of coffee at 11 pm and still fall asleep fine will report better sleep if they just keep their intake to the morning.
+If they still insist that the caffeine is okay, sleep-monitoring devices would show that they’re not getting as high-quality sleep as they could (as measured by movement and the length of time spent in deeper sleep cycles).

-HRV monitoring as mentioned above would also show less optimal HRV with chronic caffeine consumption – be sure to consume it in cycles and use coffee replacements for at least 10-week periods.
-My favorite replacements are mushroom teas by Four Sigmatic.
+HRV monitoring, as mentioned above, would also show less optimal HRV with chronic caffeine consumption – be sure to consume it in cycles and use coffee replacements for at least 10-week periods.

 Sensitivity to mycotoxins in lesser quality coffees will also wreak havoc on your immune system & gut – so be mindful of coffee quality.
 Choose high-quality, single-estate beans (be more careful of coffee “blends” that combine beans from multiple estates or regions).
 If decaf- look for the Swiss-water method.

 Activated charcoal & immunoglobulins (IgG) can help bind mycotoxins in those who’ve been exposed.
-When it comes to activated charcoal, overuse of activated charcoal can bind you up & steal nutrients from the body.
-If you use it, drink lots of water & identify the source of exposures so that you’re not dependent on taking it.
+When it comes to activated charcoal, overuse can bind you up & steal nutrients from the body.
+If you use it, drink lots of water & identify the sources of exposure so that you’re not dependent on it.

 A quality local roaster can educate you on the more delicate details – and Bulletproof coffee (Dave Asprey’s brand) or Kion coffee (Ben Greenfield’s brand) have made entire brands around some of these topics.

-These combined mechanisms make ginger fantastic for supporting motility in the gut.
+These combined mechanisms make ginger fantastic for supporting gut motility.
 Motility & regularity supplements often contain ginger for good reasons.

-The drawback is that the extract can give you a warm, burning sensation that can be irritating to a sore stomach.
-Dose to tolerance when using ginger – and understand that the burning is not generally acid – but irritation from the warming nature of the active ginger compounds.
+The drawback is that the extract can cause a warm, burning sensation that may irritate a sore stomach.
+Due to tolerance when using ginger, and understand that the burning is not generally acidic, but irritation from the warming nature of the active ginger compounds.

-Supplemental ginger extract or making a tea out of the raw ginger can be helpful too.
+Supplemental ginger extract or making a tea from raw ginger can be helpful, too.

-At this point, you can understand why MotilPro by Pure Encapsulations is one of the best supplements for gut motility.
+At this point, you can understand why MotilPro by Pure Encapsulations is one of my favorite products.

-If the ginger is too strong or you have concerns about it irritating a sore gut – you may tolerate Motility Activator by Integrative Therapeutics better while still enjoying the benefits of improved motility.
+If the ginger is too strong or you have concerns about it irritating a sore gut, clients seem to tolerate Motility Activator by Integrative Therapeutics better while still enjoying the benefits of improved motility.

-You might also support the gut lining so it is less irritated with mucosal support ingredients like those found in GI Benefits by Davinci Labs or MegaMucosa by Microbiome Labs.
+You might also support the gut lining to reduce irritation with mucosal-support ingredients like those found in Glutagenics by Metagenics or MegaMucosa by Microbiome Labs.

 I also love Mega Guard by Microbiome Labs as it leverages the power of licorice flavonoids and artichoke leaf extract in addition to a high-potency ginger extract to support mucosal health and motility.